Jake Marisnick Player Props: Tigers vs. Diamondbacks

-The Detroit Tigers and Jake Marisnick, who went 0-for-0 last time in action, battle Merrill Kelly and the Arizona Diamondbacks at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers and Jake Marisnick, who went 0-for-4 last time in action, take on Ryne Nelson and the Arizona Diamondbacks at Comerica Park, Saturday at 1:10 PM ET.

-In his last game, he reached base in his only plate appearance against the Phillies.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Jake Marisnick Game Info & Props vs. the Diamondbacks